franksesma/Civ-5-Frank-Mod/README.txt

 - Added Ethnic Units mod
 - Spy from finishing Honor has been removed
 - Cultural Centers in Aesthetics now gives +50% production towards culture buildings instead of 100%.
+- Fine Arts in Aesthetics no longer provides a free Scriptorium, Gallery, and Conservatory.

 v1.2
 - Artistic Genius in Aesthetics no longer provides +3 science from great works.